- Bulk Pricing:

 - Dwarf Crested Iris - Iris cristata Hardy Planting Zones- 5-7 Sun or Shade – Shade and Part Shade Mature Height - 6" Mature Width- 2.5" Bloom Season – Spring (March thru May Gardener Status- Beginner

-The dwarf crested iris is a flower that is often found in throughout many of the states and regions in the eastern half of the U.S.
+Dwarf Crested Iris is a flower that is often found in throughout many of the states and regions in the eastern United States

 Their primary stems are anywhere from dark green to light yellow.
 These stems usually have two to eight branches.
 The sickle-shaped leaves are both brown and green.
 Bunches of the plant tend to branch together and creep over entire flowerbeds.
 The characteristic light lavender blossom appears from spring to early summer.
 The end of its yearly cycle comes in winter when it becomes dormant.

-The Dwarf Crested Iris flower is popular for gardeners planting a rock garden.
+Dwarf Crested Iris flower is popular for gardeners planting a rock garden

 Sometimes these blossoms are white or even pink.
 These blooms have two pairs of petals: Three on the outside and three on the inside.
 After this blossoming, the flower continues to grow.
 It reproduces by making a capsule full of seeds after the blossom appears.
 The dwarf crested iris was first introduced to England in the mid-18th century.
 It was already native to America where it flourishes in the areas that were previously mentioned.
 It does well in woodland areas, mountainous areas, rocky hillsides, ravine bottoms, and along streams.